A measurement of the Galactic plane mass density from binary pulsar accelerations

 where $\log(P(\theta))$ is the log prior on the parameters, $\theta$, $N$ is the number of pulsars, and $\sigma_{i}$ are the uncertainties.
 The number of parameters used are $k+3N$, where $k$ is the number of parameters used in the various galactic models.
 The three parameters that we use per pulsar are the parallax, e.g., distance, proper motion, $\mu$, and the secular GR effect, $\dot{P}_{\rm GR}$.
 As these parameters have constraints on them, we use a log prior of the form $-(\theta_i - \theta_{i,\rm Obs})^2/\sigma_{i,\rm Obs}^2$, where $\sigma_{i,\rm Obs}$ is the published 1-$\sigma$ error on these measurements.
 For the $k$ parameters used in galactic models, we choose a flat distribution, but test its effects on our results.
 Thus, in the MCMC calculation of the posterior distribution, we incorporate uncertainties in the measured $\PBDOTobs$ as well as uncertainties in terms that affect the calculation of the Shklovskii term (the distance and proper motion uncertainties) and the uncertainties in the calculation of $\PBDOTGR$ (i.e., the uncertainties on the mass of the pulsar and its companion and the eccentricity).

-As shown in Figure \ref{f:alos}, the agreement between models and the observations are mostly within the errors of the measured uncertainties; those outside the measured uncertainties are within 2 $\sigma$.
+As shown in Figure \ref{f:alos}(a), the agreement between models and the observations are mostly within the errors of the measured uncertainties; those outside the measured uncertainties are within 2 $\sigma$.